French Header

 French is offered to A level at St. Olave’s and the school has a history of students’ going on successfully to read French at Oxford, Cambridge and other Russell Group universities either combined with another subject or as a single Honours Degree.
 It is highly sought after by employers and remains essential in the field of diplomacy and international organisations such as the UN and the OECD.

 Our aim is to teach engaging and fun lessons, while providing our students with a sound understanding of the grammar.
-Our native-speaker assistants contribute to the achievement of excellent levels of oral competence of both our middle-school and upper-school students.
+Our native-speaker assistant contributes to the achievement of excellent levels of oral competence of both our middle-school and upper-school students.

 The following links provide further information: